rsdlab/WebCamera_compress/README.md

 =============================
 Important Information
 =============================
-Now, This component is integrated to WebCamera RT component !
+Now, this component is integrated to WebCamera RT component !

 Web Camera RTC with common camera interface and compressed image data transmission.